 When Planets Wander too Close to a Star

 There is something about inverse square laws which makes them break down at extremities.
-Einstein showed this in the past with General Relativity.
-The inverse square law for calculating irradiance from a star is a direct consequence of conservation of energy.
+Einstein showed this in the past with the introduction of General Relativity.
+The inverse square law for calculating the irradiance from a star is a direct consequence of conservation of energy.
 However, it is an approximation which fails to be generally applicable.

 I was fortunate to get a chance to work on a project that makes a case about how inverse square law breaks down beyond a particular latitude on the planet and suggests a new numerical model that can supersede it.
 The adjacent figure shows the latitudinal zone where we see a deviation from the inverse square law.